Warburg–Sarnau railway

 The line between Warburg and Volkmarsen, which is known as the Twistetalbahn (Twiste Valley Railway), has been dismantled.
-Since the reactivation of the section between Korbach Süd and Frankenberg on 11 September 2015 there has been continuous rail traffic from Marburg to Brilon Stadt (from Korbach via the Wabern–Brilon Wald railway).
+Since the reactivation of the section between Korbach Süd and Frankenberg on 11 September 2015 there has been continuous rail traffic from Marburg to Brilon Stadt (from Korbach via the Wega–Brilon Wald railway).

 Route

 The line initially runs in a double loop through Warburg down into the Diemel valley and then runs upstream along the Twiste via Bad Arolsen towards Korbach, where it crosses the Diemel–Eder/Fulda/Weser watershed.
 In Korbach, it is possible change to the line to Brilon Wald (Uplandbahn), which is also operated by the Kurhessenbahn.
 The line continues through the narrow valleys of the Kuhbach and the Itter (which requires two tunnels) to Herzhausen, past the beginning of the Edersee.
 The railway line then follows the Eder upstream to Frankenberg.
 In Burgwald, the line crosses Rhine–Weser watershed via the Wiesenfeld Tunnel, reaching the valley of the Wetschaft at Ernsthausen.
 In Sarnau, where the Wetschaft joins the Lahn, the line also joins the Kreuztal–Cölbe railway.